CDR Russell E. Bowman, J.D., Ph.D.

-Commander Bowman joined the Academy’s faculty in July of 2009, after having served as a legal advisor to Coast Guard operational commanders throughout New England on a wide variety of issues, including: maritime homeland security, maritime law enforcement, environmental protection and compliance, administrative law, and military justice.
-Additionally, Commander Bowman has prosecuted courts-martial as trial counsel, and has assisted the Department of Justice in prosecuting Coast Guard-initiated criminal cases, including as a Special Assistant U.S. Attorney.
+Commander Bowman joined the Academy’s faculty in July of 2009, after having served as a legal advisor to Coast Guard operational commanders throughout New England on a wide variety of issues, including: homeland security, maritime law enforcement, environmental protection and compliance, administrative law, and military justice.
+In that capacity, Commander Bowman prosecuted courts-martial as trial counsel, and assisted the Department of Justice in prosecuting Coast Guard-initiated criminal cases, including as a Special Assistant U.S. Attorney.

-Operationally, Commander Bowman served as the Assistant Senior Investigating Officer, the Assistant Supervisor of Port Safety and Security, and as the Command Public Affairs Officer for Coast Guard Sector Baltimore, the parent command for Coast Guard operations on the Upper Chesapeake Bay and Potomac River.
+Operationally, Commander Bowman served as a Marine Casualty Investigator, and as the Assistant Supervisor of Port Safety and Security for Coast Guard Sector Baltimore, the parent command for Coast Guard operations on the Upper Chesapeake Bay and Potomac River.
 Commander Bowman also served for two years aboard the Coast Guard Cutter Red Birch (WLM 687) as its Operations Officer.

 - Judge Advocate certification, U.S. Naval Justice School, October 2005

-- Bachelor of Science (Marine and Environmental Science) with High Honors, U. S. Coast Guard Academy, May 1996
+- B.S., Marine and Environmental Science with High Honors, U. S. Coast Guard Academy, May 1996

 - Criminal Justice